mikeobrien/Gribble/README.md

 Gribble
 =============

-Gribble is a simple, Linq enabled ORM designed to work with dynamically created tables.
-Gribble supports POCO's and has a fluent mapping API (shamelessly ripped off from FluentNHibernate).
-It is not meant to be a replacement for a real ORM like NHiberate but to handle an edge case that NHibernate was not designed for.
+Gribble is a simple, Linq enabled ORM that was designed to work with dynamically created tables.
+It was not meant to be a replacement for a full fledged ORM like NHiberate but to handle a use case that other ORM's could not handle well.

+Here is the skinny:

+* Supports most Linq query operators.
+* Supports POCO's.
+* Simple fluent mapping API (shamelessly ripped off from FluentNHibernate).
+* Only supports SQL Server.
+* Create, modify and delete tables, columns and indexes.
+* Execute stored procs and map results to entites.
+* Additional query operators for copying/syncing data and querying duplicate/distinct records.
+* Interfaced based so you can test against in memory collections.
+* NHibernate session/transaction integration.

 Distribution
 ------------